alexa-pi/AlexaPi/README.md

 * (optional) (Raspberry Pi) a dual colour LED (or 2 signle LEDs) connected to GPIO 24 & 25

 Next you need to obtain a set of credentials from Amazon to use the Alexa Voice service.

-- Login at `http://developer.amazon.com` and go to `Alexa`, then `Alexa Voice Service`.
-- You need to create a new product type as a `Device`.
-For the ID use something like _AlexaPi_.
-Create a new security profile and under the `Web Settings`, there is `Allowed Origins` - put there `http://localhost:5050` and as `Allowed Return URLs` put `http://localhost:5050/code`.
-You can also create URLs replacing `localhost` with the IP of your box e.g. `http://192.168.1.123:5050`.
-- Make a note of these credentials you will be asked for them during the install process
+Make a note of these credentials as you will be asked for them during the install process.

+- Login at [https://developer.amazon.com](https://developer.amazon.com) and go to `ALEXA`, then `Alexa Voice Service`.
+- `Register a Product Type` > `Device`.
+- You are at `Device Type Info` left tab.
+    - For the `Device Type ID` and `Display Name` use something like _AlexaPi_ or whatever you want.
+     - `Next`
+- You are at `Security Profile` left tab.
+    - From the drop-down menu choose `Create a new profile`.
+    - Choose whatever for `Security Profile Name` and `Security Profile Description`.
+Hit `Next`.
+    - Under `Web Settings` horizontal tab hit `Edit` and:
+        - `Allowed Origins` - put there `http://localhost:5050` and `http://ALEXA.DEVICE.IP.ADDRESS:5050`
+        - `Allowed Return URLs` put `http://localhost:5050/code` and `http://ALEXA.DEVICE.IP.ADDRESS:5050/code`.
+        You have to replace `ALEXA.DEVICE.IP.ADDRESS` with the IP (for example 192.168.1.123) of your AlexaPi device (for example Raspberry Pi).
+This is especially necessary when you are installing from another computer than AlexaPi is gonna run on.
+- Fill some of the other stuff in.

 ## Installation